 Go for a long, mindful walk.

-This is something I do every morning on my way back from school run (I put ‘on my way back’ in bold as this is the time when I am alone).
-I have various thoughts flying around in my mind, but I gently remind myself to live in the now. to pay close attention to my body, my breathing and of course my surroundings (view the video below).
+This is something I do every morning – I have various thoughts flying around in my mind, but I gently remind myself to live in the now, to pay close attention to my body, my breathing and of course my surroundings (view the video below).

 Start writing about where you are in your life at this moment – Describe your living situation, your work, and your relationships.
 Are you right where you want to be?